 Blazt claimed that Censor had missed practice before a tournament for a brand deal, and that he had skipped out on scrims on one occasion because he was “sick”, only to upload a video riding a jet ski later.

-Censor explained his side of the story in a new video, but Dashy has remained unconvinced about his dedication, saying on stream: "He's always complaining, 'Oh I'm always the victim'.
-I don't give a fuck if you're getting fried, at least show me you give a fuck, instead of fucking making videos saying you do."
+Censor explained his side of the story in a new video, but Dashy has remained unconvinced about his dedication, saying on stream: “He’s always complaining, ‘Oh I’m always the victim’.
+I don’t give a care if you’re getting fried, at least show me you care”

 Blazt also chimed in again, reiterating that despite Censor’s claims that the “money doesn’t matter”, he took a brand deal just days before a major tournament.